 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Bozeman, Montana (BZN) by the night of February 5.
-Depart from Bozeman anytime on February 13.
+Depart from Bozeman, Montana (BZN) anytime on February 13.

 Travel in a private 15-passenger bus between Bozeman and Mammoth Hot Springs then in a snowcoach deep in Yellowstone National Park.
 For maximum flexibility, we charter a private snowcoach on two days.